pj-3/ReviewsService/README.md

 > Some usage instructions

--Go to database/index.js and database/models.js and insert username and password for mysql
+-Go to database/index.js AND database/models.js and insert username and password for mysql

  -To build run 'npm run build'